daveshah1/ElasticC/README.md

 features for it to be useful will be completed by the end of 2018, but it will be several years before all the planned features are completed.

+## Building ElasticC
+Currently ElasticC is only being tested on Linux, but there is no reason it shouldn't also work on Windows or Mac OS X with a suitable build environment.

+ElasticC requires a modern compiler with C++17 support (Clang is recommended but g++ is also supported), and the boost libraries.
+Once these are installed, you can simply run `make` to build ElasticC.

+ElasticC includes some automated functional tests.
+These require a recent version of ghdl and Python 3.5 or newer.
+You will need to ensure that the `PYTHON`environment variable points to Python 3 if your distribution defaults to Python 2.
+Run `make test` to run the tests.

 ## Contributions
 Contributions are always appreciated, send an email (see my GitHub profile), ping me (_daveshah_) on Freenode ##openfpga, or open an issue